 - Identify the two critical issues currently facing your school that would prohibit you from reaching your school’s future state.

 - Create an action plan to solve those two critical issues.
 Be sure to include specific steps, who is in charge, a timeline by which you can reach each step, and how you will know when the step is accomplished.

 - Chart your progress.
 What gets measured gets done.
 So, be sure to quantify your progress so you can routinely assess progress toward solving the critical issues.
 Feel free to include qualitative anecdotes along the way.

 The views expressed in this article are those of the author and do not necessarily represent those of HMH.

-Join Adam Drummond and 5,000+ educators on June 28–July 1, 2020, in Orlando, Florida, at the 28th Annual Model Schools Conference to explore firsthand how you can connect with courage in your school or district to effect meaningful change.
+Join Adam Drummond and more than 5,000 educators at the 30th Annual Model Schools Conference in Orlando, Florida, from June 26–29, 2022.
+Explore firsthand how you can connect with courage in your school or district to effect meaningful change.